 This is more about having an on-prem/installed ETL tool versus a cloud tool.
 It’s not the ELT that reduces maintenance, it’s the way a tool is provisioned.
-A cloud-based integration tool reduces maintenance regardless of whether it uses ETL or ELT.
+In other words, a cloud-based integration tool reduces maintenance regardless of whether it uses ETL or ELT.
 On the other hand, a poorly designed or hand-coded ELT requires a lot of maintenance.

 This is a bit nuanced.
-The “E” and “L” part of ELT is good for loading data into data lakes.
+The “E” and “L” part of ELT are good for loading data into data lakes.

-But, for this data to be analyzed across the enterprise by different departments and roles, further transformation or data curation is required.
-And, it is too costly and error-prone to leave it to individual users to do.
+But, for this data — processed using the ELT-only approach — to be analyzed across the enterprise by different departments and roles, further transformation or data curation is required.
+And it is too costly and error-prone to leave it to individual users to do.

 In summary, you absolutely need ELT, but you also need the option to not use it.
-It helps to have a tool like IICS that not only lets you work on abstract definitions of your data flow, but also allows you to choose a runtime option that best suits the workload.
+It helps to have a tool like Informatica Intelligent Cloud Services (IICS) that not only lets you work on abstract definitions of your data flow, but also allows you to choose a runtime option that best suits the workload.

-Using Informatica, you can choose from any of the runtime options and services to take a “horses for courses” approach.
+With Informatica, you can choose from any of the runtime options and services to take a “horses for courses” approach.
 Moreover, you can also govern such data by using business glossary, data catalog and data lineage features that span across your entire data flow – from your source of data to the data analytics.
-You can truly have an enterprise cloud data management implementation where you define your business terms and analytics dashboards, implement the data lake and data warehouse needed for those using a vendor-agnostic definition, and govern it all using data catalog and lineage.
+You can truly have an enterprise cloud data management implementation where you define your business terms and analytics dashboards.
+You can also implement the data lake and data warehouse needed for those using a vendor-agnostic definition.
+Then you can govern it all using data catalog and lineage.